HackMelbourne/Decoded-3/w1-participant-workbook.md

 ## 2. Installing Modules: `discord.py` and `python-dotenv`
   * Before we begin creating the bot, we have to install a few modules
   * Install `discord.py`
-    * discord.py is a modern, easy to use, feature-rich, and async ready API wrapper for Discord - basically, this is what allows us to connects our code with Discord (TODO someone can rephrase what an API is lol)
+    * discord.py is basically a set of tools which will allow us to control our bot with simple function calls.
     * to install it, type this into your terminal:
       ```
       pip install -U discord.py